-Priority Manager Available Balance YTD Expense Encumbrances Council Goal CP0361 Recommended Glidden 2,674,657 Inclusive & Healthy Community
+Priority Manager Available Balance YTD Expense Encumbrances Council Goal CP0361 Recommended Glidden 2,674,657 Inclusive & Healthy Community opportunities.
+Land acquisitions may be done in tandem with open space purchases.

-This request is for funding for feasibility and land acquisition for future development.
+Description Comments This request is for funding for feasibility and land acquisition for future development.
 Several potential sites have been identified.
-As the City begins an aggressive housing development program, it will be necessary to have a source of funding for future land acquisition to respond to new opportunities.
-Land acquisitions may be done in tandem with open space purchases.
+As the City begins an aggressive housing development program, it will be necessary to have a source of funding for future land acquisition to respond to new apportunities.
+Land acquisitions may be done in tandom with onen space nurchases